 Instant messaging is intended for transitory discussion purposes only (discussions that do not constitute a business decision or action or set policy or procedures).
 Messages of a business, operations, decision-making (etc.) nature must be extracted from MS Teams and saved to corporate business files (email, letter, etc.) that are retained and subject to the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
-Staff should be familiar with the Electronic Mail Policy (Schedule G of the PPM) and Computer Use Policy (Schedule H of the PPM); and should be aware that the content in MS Teams, both personal and private may not be completely private and should never include comments or statements that would not be included in a corporate email, memo or letter.
+Staff should be familiar with the Electronic Mail Policy (

+) and (Error!
+Reference source not found.); and should be aware that the content in MS Teams, both personal and private may not be completely private and should never include comments or statements that would not be included in a corporate email, memo or letter.
 Note: the aforementioned applies to any instant messaging tool used by staff including but not limited to Zoom, WhatsApp and Facebook Messenger.